adamponddesign/Project-02/Readme.md

 * getDeparturesData
 * getArrivalsData

-Both contained an `axios` GET request which incorporated our key and chosen parameters, then set the data received back on to `state`.
+Both contained an `axios` GET request which incorporated our key and chosen parameters, then set the data received back from the API on to `state`.

 Here is an example from our code of mapping over the departures data in order to display the information for each individual train.